 Repeat same as Monday morning.
 Wash fringe in sink quickly if needed and leave to air dry.
 It’s wavy at this point so it can be worn down or tied back, depending on how you feel.
 It feels so smooth having been plaited that a quick ponytail that’s slightly messy can actually work quite well and can save more time.

 Because my hair stays in place like this it doesn’t seem to split too bad, also it’s not dry as I don’t use any heat.
 It also keeps greasy chip fat hair to a minimum as it’s tied securely back and doesn’t have a chance to get greasy.
 In the last six months I’ve come right away from heat styling and it’s improved the condition of my hair so much.

 I also find this way I can just about scrape Wednesday by repeating the evening braids but that’s literally a run to the shop or something where no one will look too carefully at my slightly greebo hair.
 Even better if its raining or cold, rain or a woolly hat hides greasy hair.
 Lazy but simple.

-I’m always looking for new ways to do my hair, I especially love vintage 30s/40s/50s hair so watch this space for more.
+I’m always looking for new ways to do my hair, I’d love to dabble in hairpieces such as premium wigs and I especially love vintage 30s/40s/50s hair so watch this space for more.